 Possibly the largest two-day massacre of the Holocaust.
 Syret's concentration camp was also located in the area.
 Massacres took place in Babi Yar from September 29, 1941 to November 6, 1943, when Soviet troops liberated Kiev.

 Babi Yar or Babyn Yar is a ravine in the Ukrainian capital Kiev and a site of massacres carried out by Nazi Germany's troops during their campaign against the Soviet Union in World War II.
-The first and best-documented massacre took place on September 29-30, 1941, in which 33,771 Jews were killed.
+The first and best-documented massacre took place on September 29-30, 1941, in which 33,771 Jews were murdered.

 Portrait of five-year-old Mania Halef, a Jewish child, who was later murdered during the mass execution in Babi Yar.